 Piscis Austrinus, the Southern Fish, is relatively inconspicuous, but notable for containing Fomalhaut, one of the brightest stars in the sky.
 Fomalhaut is a white main sequence star located only 25 light years from Earth.
 It has a visual magnitude of 1.16.

 The southern constellation Octans is invisible to northern observers, but can be seen from southern latitudes throughout the year.
 The constellation is home to the Southern Celestial Pole, which is located about a degree from the star Sigma Octantis, also known as Polaris Australis.
-With a visual magnitude of 5.42, it is the pole star in name only, as it can barely be seen by the naked eye.
+With a visual magnitude of 5.42, it is the pole star in name only, as it can barely be seen by the unaided eye.
 Instead, the much brighter Southern Cross is used to determine the position of the pole.

 Tucana, which cannot be seen from locations north of latitude 25°N, does not contain any particularly bright stars, but is home to several interesting deep sky objects.
 It contains most of the Small Magellanic Cloud, the bright (mag.
 2.7) dwarf irregular galaxy which is one of the Milky Way’s closest neighbours and appears as a fuzzy patch about 8 times the Moon’s diameter that is often confused for a piece of the Milky Way.
 Tucana is also home to 47 Tucanae, the second brightest globular cluster in the sky and one of the most massive clusters in the Milky Way.
 With an apparent magnitude of 4.09, it is dimmer only than Omega Centauri.
 The cluster appears adjacent to the Small Magellanic Cloud, but is in fact more than 15 times closer to us than the galaxy.